On September 9, 1971, "Imagine", John Lennon's second studio album, was released.

 Unlike the previous album, in which Lennon chose a handful of musicians who accompanied him on recordings, including Ringo Starr and Klaus Voormann, the range of artists featured on this album, as well as the range of instruments they play is particularly wider, including George Harrison, Nicky Hopkins, Klaus Foreman, Alan White, Ted Turner, Mike Pinder and more.
 However, similar to the previous album "Imagine" was produced by John Yoko and Phil Spector.

 The album opens with the utopian manifesto and theme song "Imagine".
-It is Lennon's greatest song, and also the most successful single of his entire career, which over the years has become an international anthem for brotherhood and peace, as depicting a utopian world without borders, without religion, without property and without wars.
-The list of crowns and titles awarded to the song is very long and among them, third place in the list of the 500 greatest songs of all time by the "Rolling Stone" magazine, second place in the "Guinness Book of Records" survey, ceing part of the prestigious list of "Hall of Fame" list of "500 songs that shaped rock and roll" and more.
-The foundations for the song were first laid during the sessions for the Beatles' "Let it Be" album but Lennon completed his writing only in 1971 on the Steinway piano which was located in his and Yoko Ono's bedroom at their estate in Ascot, England.
-Lennon was influenced in writing the song by Several poems from Yoko Ono's book "Grapefruit" from 1963, that includes a number of sentences beginning with the word "Imagine".
-Years later Lennon will admit he was a bit selfish when he did not gave Yoko Ono the credit she deserves for her influence and concept, but this was corrected in 2017 when Yoko's name was added to the credits list.
+It is Lennon's greatest song, and also the most successful single of his entire career, which over the years has become an international anthem for brotherhood and peace, depicting a utopian world without borders, without religion, without property, and without wars.
+The list of crowns and titles awarded to the song is very long and among them, third place in the list of the 500 greatest songs of all time by "Rolling Stone" magazine, second place in the "Guinness Book of Records" survey, being part of the prestigious list of "Hall of Fame" list of "500 songs that shaped rock and roll" and more.
+The foundations for the song were first laid during the sessions for the Beatles' "Let It Be" album but Lennon completed his writing only in 1971 on the Steinway piano which was located in his and Yoko Ono's bedroom at their estate in Ascot, England.
+Lennon was influenced in writing the song by Several poems from Yoko Ono's book "Grapefruit" from 1963, which includes several sentences beginning with the word "Imagine".
+Years later Lennon will admit he was a bit selfish when he did not give Yoko Ono the credit she deserves for her influence and concept, but this was corrected in 2017 when Yoko's name was added to the credits list.